Stanford-AUV/RoboSub/src/navigation.md

 ## Additional Directories

 - **`launch`**
   Contains ROS2 launch files to easily set up and execute various configurations and modules.
+When adding a new package or node, add file/nodes in this folder.

 - **`msgs`**
   Defines custom ROS2 message types used for communication between nodes.